hexdsl/dotfiles/README.md

 - `tmux`.
 Terminal multiplexer.
 - `ttf-dejavu`.
 System interface fonts (polybar, dmenu, dunst) and `fontconfig` fallbacks.
 - `ttf-font-awesome-4` (AUR).
 Icon font used in the system bar.
-- `ttf-iosevka-term-ss04` (AUR).
-Fonts used in terminals, text editors.
+- `ttf-hack`.
+Fonts used in terminals, text editors (*Hack* is almost identical to *DejaVu Sans Mono*, but seems to have better hinting/kerning).
 - `vim`.
 Text editor, used exclusively in the console.
 - `w3m`.
 Console browser.